muldjord/skyscraper/ARTWORK.md

 The blue color adjustment.
 Can be -255-255.
 If left out it is set to -1.

 ### 'gamebox' effect node (Optional)
+Left image shows the result with the wheel artwork applied to the side.
+Right image shows the original cover layer.
 ![Effect example](https://raw.githubusercontent.com/muldjord/skyscraper/master/artwork_examples/gamebox.png)
 ```
 <layer>